 1st Forum for Arab Cultural Heritage '18 "The MSc programme gives you the opportunity to gain professional experience and estab-lish your own network in the field, which comes in handy to kick-start your career.
 It is a very interdisciplinary programme, looking at cultural heritage from many different angles, with the friendly, open and collaborative atmosphere."

 Ahmad Badr Aldin Fattal Class of '22 MSc Studen

-lst ICCROM-Sharjah Arab Cultural Heritage Award for the Young '20
+Medina Initiative Ist ICCROM-Sharjah Arab Cultural Heritage Award